elementor/elementor-developers-docs/src/widgets/widget-dependencies.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

 Some widgets are dependent on custom scripts for functionality and custom styles for look and feel.
 Widgets can use external JS libraries, CSS frameworks, or custom JS handlers.
-Let's see how to register them.
+Let's see how to use them.

 ## Defining Dependencies

-Inside the widget class we can deffine the required JS and CSS dependencies the following way:
+Inside the widget class we can define the required JS and CSS dependencies the following way:

 ```php
 class Elementor_Test_Widget extends \Elementor\Widget_Base {